Sacro Monte di Varese: History

 The Sacro Monte di Varese reflects completely the idea that a Sacred Mount shall be collocated in a natural environment of relevant landscape interest, on an upland where there's already a pre-existing secular tradition of pilgrimage and testimonies of faith.

-Monte Orona's landscape, situated inside the Parco regionale Campo dei Fiori, along the slopes of which descend the cobbled road over two kilometres long that touches the 14 chapels, it's typical of Varese's prealps, with vast beech, chestnut and hazel woods.
+Monte Orona's landscape, situated inside the Parco regionale Campo dei Fiori, along the slopes of which descend the cobbled road over two kilometres long that touches the 14 chapels, it's typical of the Varese Prealps, with vast beech, chestnut and hazel woods.

 The hill has witnessed significant manifestations of faith, the origin of which digress in the legend.
 It is believed, in fact, that in the place where the sanctuary dedicated to the Madonna is located (point of arrival of the devotional path) already in the fourth century there was a modest chapel built by Sant'Ambrogio as thanks for the victory over the Arians.

-Certain is the existence on this site of an 11th-century Romanesque sanctuary (of which the crypt has been preserved), possibly built on a previous early medieval building; it was equipped on the outside with an endonarthex to accommodate the faithful, because even then people from all over the world flocked to the sanctuary on Mount Orona, from Milan and the Canton of Ticino.
+Certain is the existence on this site of an 11th century Romanesque sanctuary (of which the crypt has been preserved), possibly built on a previous early medieval building; it was equipped on the outside with an endonarthex to accommodate the faithful, because even then people from all over the world flocked to the sanctuary on Mount Orona, from Milan and the Canton of Ticino.
 Around the sanctuary, a village gradually aggregated with houses for priests and lay people who worked there and with shelters for pilgrims.

 The sanctuary, now insufficient to accommodate pilgrims, was almost entirely rebuilt in 1472 based on a design by the architect Bartolomeo Gadio, assuming a layout with three naves and three apses, arranged in a triconch.
 A subsequent extension is due to the extension of the central nave towards the entrance.